Aliases for SCN8A Gene

 GeneCards Summary for SCN8A Gene

-SCN8A (Sodium Channel, Voltage Gated, Type VIII Alpha Subunit) is a Protein Coding gene.
-Diseases associated with SCN8A include epileptic encephalopathy, early infantile, 13 and cognitive impairment with or without cerebellar ataxia.
-Among its related pathways are L1CAM interactions and Activation of cAMP-Dependent PKA.
-GO annotations related to this gene include voltage-gated sodium channel activity.
-An important paralog of this gene is CACNA1D.
+SCN8A (Sodium Voltage-Gated Channel Alpha Subunit 8) is a Protein Coding gene.
+Diseases associated with SCN8A include Myoclonus, Familial, 2 and Seizures, Benign Familial Infantile, 5.
+Among its related pathways are Cardiac conduction and Neuropathic Pain-Signaling in Dorsal Horn Neurons.
+Gene Ontology (GO) annotations related to this gene include ion channel activity and voltage-gated sodium channel activity.
+An important paralog of this gene is SCN2A.